-- To make the raspberry chia jam, simply mash berries in a bowl, stir in the remaining ingredients and let it seat for 10-15 minutes, until chia seeds are softened.
-Store in a glass containers in a fridge.
+- To make the raspberry chia jam, simply mash berries in a bowl, stir in the remaining ingredients and let it sit for 10-15 minutes until chia seeds are softened.
+Store in a glass container in a fridge.

 - Preheat the oven at 350F.
-Prepare to baking trays lining with parchment paper.
-Pull the dough out and let it seat at room temperature for about 10 minutes.
+Prepare the baking trays lining with parchment paper.
+Pull the dough out and let it sit at room temperature for about 10 minutes.
 Divide dough in 2-3 parts.
-Roll out one part of dough and place the rest to the fridge, covered with plastic wrap.
-Using Linzer cookie cutters, cut the circles and then using small cutter, create a whole in one of the circle (which is going to be a top of the Linzer cookie).
+Roll out one part of the dough and place the rest to the fridge, covered with plastic wrap.
+Using Linzer cookie cutters, cut the circles and then using the small cutters, create a hole in one of the circles (which is going to be a top of the Linzer cookie).

-- Bake the cookies until light brown color, about 5-7 minutes.
+- Bake the cookies until the light brown color, about 5-7 minutes.
 Cool them down completely.

-- Place a small amount of raspberry jam on the bottom and cover with the another cookie with a whole in center.
+- Place a small amount of raspberry jam on the bottom and cover with another cookie with a hole in the center.
 Press a little bit, so the jam will come out a little bit.
 Dust with powdered sugar.
-Store in airtight container in a cool place for up to a week.
+Store in an airtight container in a cool place for up to a week.